snss231/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target user profile**:

-* NUS professors
+* NUS computing professors that:
-* has a need to manage a significant number of contacts
+  * need to manage a large number of contacts
-* has a need to organise these contacts (e.g. by role - Teaching Assistant, Student - or by class groups)
+  * need to categorise these contacts (e.g. by role - Teaching Assistant, Student - or by class groups)
+  * need to keep track of relevant contact details (e.g. Github username, email)
-* has a need to keep track of who's involved in each task
+  * need to keep track of the people involved in each task
   * prefer desktop apps over other types
   * prefers typing to mouse interactions
   * is reasonably comfortable using CLI apps

-**Value proposition**: Professors can easily organise their module-related tasks and contacts in one place, boosting their efficiency and productivity.
+**Value proposition**: NUS Professors can easily organise their module-related tasks and relevant contact details in one place, boosting their efficiency and productivity.

 ### User stories